God Himself, the Unique III

 The several decades that make up a human life are neither long nor short.
 The twenty-odd years between birth and coming of age pass in the blink of an eye, and though at this point in life a person is considered an adult, people in this age group know next to nothing about human life and human fate.
 As they gain more experience, they step gradually into middle age.
 People in their thirties and forties acquire a fledgling experience of life and fate, but their ideas about these things are still very vague.
 It is not until the age of forty that some people begin to understand mankind and the universe, which God created, and to grasp what human life is all about, what human fate is all about.
 Some people, though they have long been followers of God and are now middle-aged, still cannot possess an accurate knowledge and definition of God’s sovereignty, much less true submission.
 Some people care about nothing other than seeking to receive blessings, and though they have lived for many years, they do not know or understand in the least the fact of the Creator’s sovereignty over human fate, and have not taken even the smallest step into the practical lesson of submitting to God’s orchestrations and arrangements.
 Such people are thoroughly foolish, and their lives are lived in vain.

 If the periods of a human life are divided according to people’s degree of life experience and knowledge of human fate, they can roughly be broken into three phases.
 The first phase is youth, which is the years between birth and middle age, or from birth until the age of thirty.
 The second phase is maturation, from middle age to old age, or from thirty until sixty.
 And the third phase is one’s mature period, which lasts with the start of old age, beginning at sixty, until one departs from the world.
 In other words, from birth to middle age, most people’s knowledge of fate and life is limited to imitating the ideas of others, and has almost no real, practical substance.
-During this period, one’s outlook on life and how one makes one’s way in the world are quite superficial and naive.
+During this period, one’s outlook on life and the ways that one interacts with other people are quite superficial and naive.
 This is one’s juvenile period.
 Only after one has tasted all the joys and sorrows of life does one gain a real understanding of fate, and—subconsciously, deep in one’s heart—gradually come to appreciate the irreversibility of fate, and slowly realize that the Creator’s sovereignty over human fate truly exists.
 This is one’s period of maturation.
 A person enters their mature period when they have ceased to struggle against fate, and when they are no longer willing to be drawn into strife and, instead, know their lot in life, submit to Heaven’s will, summarize their achievements and errors in life, and await the Creator’s judgment on their life.
 Considering the different experiences and acquisitions people obtain during these three periods, under normal circumstances, one’s window of opportunity to know the Creator’s sovereignty is not very large.
 If one lives to be sixty, one has only thirty years or so to know God’s sovereignty; if one wants a longer period of time, that is only possible if one’s life lasts long enough, if one is able to live for a century.
 So I say, according to the normal laws of human existence, though it is a very long process from when one first encounters the subject of knowing the Creator’s sovereignty until the time when one is able to recognize the fact of that sovereignty, and from then until the point when one is able to submit to it, if one actually counts up the years, there are no more than thirty or forty during which one has the chance to gain these rewards.
 And often, people get carried away by their desires and their ambitions to receive blessings, so that they cannot discern where the essence of human life lies and do not grasp the importance of knowing the Creator’s sovereignty.
 Such people do not cherish this precious opportunity to enter into the human world to experience human life and the Creator’s sovereignty, and they do not realize how precious it is for a created being to receive the Creator’s personal guidance.
 So I say, those people who want God’s work to end quickly, who wish God would arrange man’s end as soon as possible so that they may immediately behold His real person and gain blessings as soon as possible—they are guilty of the worst kind of disobedience and they are foolish in the extreme.
 Meanwhile, the wise among men, those possessed of the utmost mental acuity, are those who desire, during their limited time, to grasp this unique opportunity to know the Creator’s sovereignty.
-These two different desires expose two vastly different outlooks and pursuits: Those who seek blessings are selfish and base and show no consideration for God’s will, never seek to know God’s sovereignty, never desire to submit to it, but simply want to live as they please.
+These two different desires expose two vastly different outlooks and pursuits: Those who seek blessings are selfish and base and show no consideration for God’s intentions, never seek to know God’s sovereignty, never desire to submit to it, but simply want to live as they please.
 They are blithe degenerates, and it is this category of people that will be destroyed.
-Those who seek to know God are able to set aside their desires, are willing to submit to God’s sovereignty and God’s arrangement, and they try to be the kind of people who are submissive to God’s authority and who satisfy God’s desire.
+Those who seek to know God are able to set aside their desires, are willing to submit to God’s sovereignty and God’s arrangement, and they try to be the kind of people who are submissive to God’s authority and who satisfy God’s intentions.
 Such people live in the light and in the midst of God’s blessings, and they will surely be commended by God.
 No matter what, human choice is useless, and humans have no say in how long God’s work will take.
 It is better for people to put themselves at the mercy of God and submit to His sovereignty.
 If you do not put yourself at His mercy, what can you do?
 Will God suffer any loss as a result?
 If you do not put yourself at His mercy, but instead try to put yourself in charge, then you are making a foolish choice, and ultimately you will be the only one who suffers a loss.
 Only if people cooperate with God as soon as possible, only if they make haste to accept His orchestrations, know His authority, and understand all He has done for them, will they have hope.
 Only in this way will their lives not have been lived in vain, and will they attain salvation.

 No One Can Change the Fact That God Holds Sovereignty Over Human Fate

 After listening to everything I have just said, has your idea of fate changed?
 How do you understand the fact of God’s sovereignty over human fate?
 To put it plainly, under God’s authority, every person actively or passively accepts His sovereignty and His arrangements, and no matter how one struggles in the course of one’s life, no matter how many crooked paths one walks, in the end one will return to the orbit of fate that the Creator has traced out for them.
 This is the insuperability of the Creator’s authority and the manner in which His authority controls and governs the universe.
 It is this insuperability, this form of control and governance, that is responsible for the laws that dictate the lives of all things, that allow humans to reincarnate again and again without interference, that make the world turn regularly and move forward, day after day, year after year.
 You have witnessed all these facts and you understand them, whether superficially or deeply, and the depth of your understanding depends on your experience and knowledge of the truth, and on your knowledge of God.
-How well you know the reality of the truth, how much you have experienced of God’s words, how well you know God’s essence and disposition—all of these represent the depth of your understanding of God’s sovereignty and arrangements.
+How well you know the truth reality, how much you have experienced of God’s words, how well you know God’s essence and disposition—all of these represent the depth of your understanding of God’s sovereignty and arrangements.
 Does the existence of God’s sovereignty and arrangements depend on whether human beings submit to them?
 Is the fact that God possesses this authority determined by whether humanity submits to it?
 God’s authority exists regardless of the circumstances.
-In all situations, God dictates and arranges every human fate and all things in accordance with His thoughts and His wishes.
+In all situations, God dictates and arranges every human fate and all things in accordance with His thoughts and His desires.
 This will not change as a result of human change; it is independent of man’s will, cannot be altered by any changes in time, space, and geography, for God’s authority is His very essence.
 Whether man is able to know and accept God’s sovereignty, and whether man is able to submit to it—neither of these considerations alters in the slightest the fact of God’s sovereignty over human fate.
 That is to say, no matter what attitude man takes toward God’s sovereignty, it simply cannot change the fact that God holds sovereignty over human fate and over all things.
 Even if you do not submit to God’s sovereignty, He still commands your fate; even if you cannot know His sovereignty, His authority still exists.
 God’s authority and the fact of God’s sovereignty over human fate are independent of human will, and do not change in accordance with man’s preferences and choices.
 God’s authority is everywhere, at every hour, at every instant.
 Heaven and earth will pass away, but His authority will never pass away, for He is God Himself, He possesses unique authority, and His authority is not restricted or limited by people, events, or things, by space or by geography.
 At all times, God wields His authority, shows His might, continues His management work as He always has; at all times, He rules all things, provides for all things, orchestrates all things—just as He always has.
 No one can change this.
 It is fact; it has been the unchanging truth since time immemorial!

 The Proper Attitude and Practice for One Who Wishes to Submit to God’s Authority

 With what attitude should man now know and regard God’s authority and the fact of God’s sovereignty over human fate?
 This is a real problem that stands before every person.
 When confronting real-life problems, how should you know and understand God’s authority and His sovereignty?
 When you are faced with these problems and do not know how to understand, handle, and experience them, what attitude should you adopt to demonstrate your intention to submit, your desire to submit, and the reality of your submission to God’s sovereignty and arrangements?
 First you must learn to wait; then you must learn to seek; then you must learn to submit.
-“Waiting” means waiting for the time of God, awaiting the people, events, and things that He has arranged for you, waiting for His will to reveal itself gradually to you.
+“Waiting” means waiting for the time of God, awaiting the people, events, and things that He has arranged for you, waiting for His intentions to be gradually revealed to you.
 “Seeking” means observing and understanding God’s thoughtful intentions for you through the people, events, and things that He has laid out, understanding the truth through them, understanding what humans must accomplish and the ways they must adhere to, understanding what results God means to achieve in humans and what accomplishments He means to attain in them.
 “Submitting,” of course, refers to accepting the people, events, and things that God has orchestrated, accepting His sovereignty and, through it, coming to know how the Creator dictates man’s fate, how He supplies man with His life, how He works the truth within man.
 All things under God’s arrangements and sovereignty obey natural laws, and if you resolve to let God arrange and dictate everything for you, you should learn to wait, you should learn to seek, and you should learn to submit.
 This is the attitude every person who wants to submit to God’s authority must adopt, the basic quality every person who wants to accept God’s sovereignty and arrangements must possess.
 To hold such an attitude, to possess such a quality, you must work harder.
 This is the only way you can enter into the true reality.

 The truths regarding God’s authority are truths that every person must regard seriously, must experience and understand with their heart; for these truths have a bearing on every person’s life; on every person’s past, present, and future; on the crucial junctures through which every person must pass in life; on man’s knowledge of God’s sovereignty and the attitude with which one should face God’s authority; and naturally, on every person’s final destination.
 So, it takes a lifetime’s worth of energy to know and understand them.
 When you look squarely at God’s authority, when you accept His sovereignty, you will gradually come to realize and understand the truth of the existence of God’s authority.
 But if you never recognize God’s authority and never accept His sovereignty, then no matter how many years you live, you will not gain the slightest knowledge of God’s sovereignty.
 If you do not truly know and understand God’s authority, then when you reach the end of the road, even if you have believed in God for decades, you will have nothing to show for your life, and you will naturally not have the least knowledge of God’s sovereignty over human fate.
 Is this not a very sad thing?
-So, no matter how far you have walked in life, no matter how old you are now, no matter how long the rest of your journey may be, first you must recognize God’s authority and take it seriously, and accept the fact that God is your unique Master.
+So, no matter how far you have walked in life, no matter how old you are now, no matter how long the rest of your journey may be, first you must recognize God’s authority and take it seriously, and accept the fact that God is your unique Sovereign.
 Attaining clear, accurate knowledge and understanding of these truths regarding God’s sovereignty over human fate is a mandatory lesson for everyone; it is the key to knowing human life and attaining the truth.
 Such is the life of knowing God, its basic course of study, that everyone must face each day, which no one can evade.
 If someone wishes to take shortcuts to reach this goal, then I tell you now, it is impossible!
 If you want to escape God’s sovereignty, that is even less possible!
-God is man’s only Lord, God is the only Master of human fate, and so it is impossible for man to dictate his own fate, impossible for him to step outside of it.
+God is man’s only Lord, God is the only Sovereign of human fate, and so it is impossible for man to dictate his own fate, impossible for him to step outside of it.
 No matter how great one’s abilities, one cannot influence—much less orchestrate, arrange, control, or change—the fates of others.
 Only God Himself, the unique, dictates all things for man.
-Because only God Himself, the unique, possesses the unique authority that holds sovereignty over human fate, only the Creator is man’s unique Master.
+Because only God Himself, the unique, possesses the unique authority that holds sovereignty over human fate, only the Creator is man’s unique Sovereign.
 God’s authority holds sovereignty not only over created humanity, but also over non-created beings that no human can see, over the stars, over the cosmos.
 This is an indisputable fact, a fact that truly exists, which no person or thing can change.
 If one of you is still dissatisfied with things as they stand, believing you have some special skill or ability, and thinking still that by some stroke of luck you can change your present circumstances or otherwise escape them; if you attempt to change your own fate by means of human effort, and thereby distinguish yourself from your fellows and win fame and fortune; then I say to you, you are making things hard for yourself, you are only asking for trouble, you are digging your own grave!
 One day, sooner or later, you will discover you have made the wrong choice and your efforts have been wasted.
 Your ambition, your desire to struggle against fate, and your own egregious conduct will lead you down a road of no return, and for this you will pay a bitter price.
-Though at present you do not see the severity of the consequences, as you continue to experience and appreciate more deeply the truth that God is the Master of human fate, you will slowly come to realize what I speak of today and its real implications.
+Though at present you do not see the severity of the consequences, as you continue to experience and appreciate more deeply the truth that God is the Sovereign of human fate, you will slowly come to realize what I speak of today and its real implications.
 Whether you truly have a heart and a spirit and whether you are a person who loves the truth depends on what kind of attitude you take toward God’s sovereignty and toward the truth.
 Naturally, this determines whether you can truly know and understand God’s authority.
-If you have never in your life sensed God’s sovereignty and His arrangements, much less recognized and accepted God’s authority, then you will be utterly worthless, and you will without a doubt be the object of God’s loathing and rejection, due to the path you have taken and the choice you have made.
-But those who, in God’s work, can accept His trial, accept His sovereignty, submit to His authority, and gradually gain real experience of His words will have attained real knowledge of God’s authority, real understanding of His sovereignty; they will have truly become subject to the Creator.
+If you have never in your life sensed God’s sovereignty and His arrangements, much less recognized and accepted God’s authority, then you will be utterly worthless, and you will without a doubt be spurned by God, due to the path you have taken and the choice you have made.
+But those who, in God’s work, can accept His trial, accept His sovereignty, submit to His authority, and gradually gain real experience of His words will have attained real knowledge of God’s authority, real appreciation of His sovereignty; they will have truly surrendered to the Creator.
 Only such people will have truly been saved.
 Because they have known God’s sovereignty, because they have accepted it, their appreciation of the fact of God’s sovereignty over human fate, their submission to it, is real and accurate.
 When they face death, they will have, like Job, a mind undaunted by death, and submit to God’s orchestrations and arrangements in all things, with no individual choice, with no individual desire.
 Only such a person will be able to return to the Creator’s side as a true, created human being.

 December 17, 2013